 XDU is a program for displaying a graphical tree of disk space utilization as reported by the UNIX utility "du".
 You can navigate up and down in the tree, sort things, and print out information.

-tightvncserver - virtual network computing server software VNC stands for Virtual Network Computing.
-It is, in essence, a remote display system which allows you to view a computing `desktop' environment not only on the machine where it is running, but from anywhere on the Internet and from a wide variety of machine architectures.
+VNC stands for Virtual Network Computing.
+It is, in essence, a remote display system that allows you to view a computing `desktop' environment not only on the machine where it is running but from anywhere on the Internet and from a wide variety of machine architectures.
+For this purpose, it implements a client/server model.